kroman8675/post-install-config/README.md

 <img width="958" alt="Screenshot 2025-05-01 at 7 36 15 PM" src="https://github.com/user-attachments/assets/4dc0b44c-f07c-4c80-ab72-f35e95c120fe" />

 Click the Help Topics and select Add a New Help Topic.
 This will be out last Help Topic, put Other as the Topic and the Parent Topic as General Inquiry.
 Click Add Topic.
-Now our ticketing System is now configured!
+Our ticketing System is now configured!